bespoken/bespoken-docs/unit-testing/guide-google.md

 Below the unit testing configuration options and what they do are listed:

 * [actionURL](#url-configuration) - The complete url that is going to receive the requests (Required if you need to start your endpoint manually).
-* dialogFlowDirectory - The location of the unzipped folder gotten from [Dialog Flow Agent](https://dialogflow.com/docs/agents/export-import-restore), used to be able to interact with your Intents and Entities.
+* dialogFlowDirectory - The location of the unzipped folder retrieved from [Dialog Flow Agent](https://dialogflow.com/docs/agents/export-import-restore), used to be able to interact with your Intents and Entities.
 * [expressModule](#express-server-configuration) - The javascript file where express is started, it needs the express instance exported (Required if you use a express server for your endpoint).
 * [expressPort](#express-server-configuration) - The port in which express is serving  (Required if you use a express server for your endpoint).
 * [filter](#filtering-during-test) - The (optional) path to a class that can be used to override value on the request and response